marcinnajder/marcinnajder.github.io/_posts/2021-04-25-hacking-async-await-monads.md

 It might become clearer once you read the whole implementation of the `IEnumerableMethodBuilder` type in the next part of the series.
 Please note that this time, the `AsyncMethodBuilder` attribute decorated an async method instead of a type.
 The ability to decorate methods was added in C#10 and .NET6 in 2021 for scenarios where we cannot put the attribute above the type we don't own.
 ## IO

 Let's discuss the less obvious type, `IO` Monad.
 I still remember the feeling when I finally understood how we could write whole programs in a pure language like Haskell and still perform IO operations.
-I was like a magic.
+It was like a magic.

 A pure function must follow two rules:
 - It always returns the same result for the same parameters, so it's deterministic.
 For example, `(a,b) => a + b` is pure,  and `x => DateTime.Now.Add(TimeSpan.FromDays(x))` is not.